Frequently Asked Questions

 floppy disk media were not financially satisfying and took too much time.
 The present media mode - the Internet -

-is much easier to work with, cost less and has a global audience.
+is much easier to work with, cost less and serves a global audience.

 3. Why are spreadsheets used to display the information in k-12math.info?